Training AcademyAddressing the skill shortage in the pathology sector

 The PathCare Academy offers this programme for the training of Phlebotomy Technicians (Further Education and Training Certificate: Phlebotomy Techniques, NQF level 4).

-The Academy’s Laboratory Assistant Programme provides for training towards another nationally recognised qualification and career path at PathCare.
+The Academy’s Laboratory Assistant Programme provides for training towards a nationally recognised qualification and career path at PathCare.

 Contact Academy for further information: firstname.lastname@example.org

-The Student Medical Laboratory Technician (SMLT) programme is a two-year programme in which suitable candidates are recruited to undergo training to become Qualified Medical Laboratory Technicians in Clinical Pathology or Histology.
+The Student Medical Laboratory Technician (SMLT) programme is a two-year programme in which suitable candidates from within and outside of PathCare are recruited to undergo training to become Qualified Medical Laboratory Technicians in Clinical Pathology or Histology.

-In addition to the short courses indicated above, PathCare also provides a number of programmes for the development of its supervisors and managers.
+In addition to the short courses, PathCare also provides a number of programmes for the development of its supervisors and managers, and management workshops in a variety of topic areas.

 The accurate and rapid entering of patient demographics and tests requested by referring doctors is critical to the quality and success of diagnostic pathology.